awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.Java.03.md

 1. Compile and run the program\.

-   The program should fail with the following message:
+   The program should fail with the following message.

    `The conditional request failed`